 To find out whether jazz music works on normal people, you need:

 Some normal people.
-A team of jazz-testers of different ages and tastes will be subjected to various performances, to see what they think.
+20 jazz-testers of different ages and tastes will be subjected to various performances, to see what they think.
 They come to this music with clean hands: none has previously watched any of the JazzJanuary bands, nor set foot in any of the performance venues.
 JazzJanuary is grateful to Matt, Evie and Oliver Barrow, Joff Bird, Dan Butler, David Crease, Andrew, Joseph and Jack Gilmore, Andréa Grosbois, Ziya Hakki, Kate Harrison, Sophie, Charlie and Emma Smith, Jamie Swannell, Reena Tan, Finn Toop and Alex Watson.

 Some jazz-advisers, to give the testers a chance.
 JazzJanuary is grateful to advisers Karen Cheney (music teacher) and Joel Barford (session drummer) for help with the test programme, for attending some of the performances and answering a lot of questions.